MaCLR: Motion-aware Contrastive Learning of Representations for Videos

 \subsection{Visual and Motion pathway architectures}

-The \ours{} architecture is presented in Table~\ref{table:arch}.
-Our Visual pathway is a 3D ResNet50 (R3D-50) with a structure similar to that of ``Slow-only'' in~\cite{slowfast,qian-cvrl2020}, which features 2D convs in res$_2$, res$_3$ and non-degenerate 3D convs in res$_4$, res$_5$.
-Our Visual pathway takes as input a tensor of size 3\x8\x224$^2$, capturing 8 frames of size 224$\times$224.
+Our \emph{Visual pathway} is a 3D ResNet50 (R3D-50) with a structure similar to that of ``Slow-only'' in~\cite{slowfast,qian-cvrl2020}, which features 2D convs in res$_2$, res$_3$ and non-degenerate 3D convs in res$_4$, res$_5$.
+It takes as input a tensor of size 3\x8\x224$^2$, capturing 8 frames of size 224$\times$224.
 The sampling stride is 8, which means that the visual input clip spans 8\x8 frames, corresponding to \app 2 seconds for videos at 30 FPS.
 To have larger temporal receptive field, we set the temporal kernel size of {\tt conv$_1$} to 5 following~\cite{qian-cvrl2020}.

-Our Motion pathway is a 2D ResNet50. and it takes as input a tensor of size 3\x16\x224$^2$, stacking 16 motion frames.
+Our \emph{Motion pathway} is a 2D ResNet50. and it takes as input a tensor of size 3\x16\x224$^2$, stacking 16 motion frames.
 We use a sampling stride of 4, so that it spans for the same time as the visual input (i.e., \app 2 secs).
 Following the design philosophy of SlowFast Networks~\cite{slowfast}, we design our Motion pathway to be much more lightweight compared to our Visual pathway (1/8 channel sizes across the network), as motion inputs have intrinsically less variability (\ie, no variations on colors, illumination, \etc).
-Finally, we note that our motion distillation idea is general and can be applied to other architectures as well.